26 conservatory ideas to add space and improve your outdoor connection

 Although conservatories and orangeries will be flooded with natural light during the day, they can become dark and uninviting at night, so it pays to consider your artificial sources of illumination – and this is where conservatory lighting ideas come into play.

-- Well placed, dimmable, wall lights will twinkle against the glass
+- Wall lights, when well placed will twinkle against the glass

-- The addition of softer table lights will create a relaxing, warm glow
+- Table lights will create a relaxing, warm glow

 - Built-in, discreet spotlights can add directional lighting along walls and are especially suited to orangeries and glazed extensions